-Law exam postponed in Massachusetts; trials delayed in Maine
+Head of major submarine builder tests positive for virus

 NEW HAMPSHIRE

+The organization also asking a judge to consider releasing other immigration detainees housed at the Strafford County Department of Corrections in Dover, where Gonzalez Guarcas has been detained since Feb.
+28.

+Prison officials are seeking donations to make masks for New Hampshire inmates.
+The Department of Corrections said inmates have made about 600 masks for use in the prison system but have run out of polyester or polyester-cotton blend fabric and ¼-inch elastic because their manufacturers have sold out.

-The popular Story Land amusement part says it won’t be opening on May 23 as planned.
+The popular Story Land amusement park won’t be opening on May 23 as planned.
 The managers of the theme park in Glen said Friday it’s too soon to say when it might open for the season.

-Meanwhile, New Hampshire inmates have sewn nearly 600 face masks for use within the state’s correctional facilities, but they’ve run out of supplies.

-The Department of Corrections said it’s seeking donations of polyester or polyester-cotton blend fabric and ¼-inch elastic as their manufacturers have sold out.

 VERMONT